BloomTech-Labs/scribble-stadium-ds/README.md

 ☝️ The default parameters keep 5 of the 7 original layers and introduce 2 smaller ones to the end of the network(LSTM 256 Output Layer and softmax layer).

-For hyperparameter tuning refer https://tesseract-ocr.github.io/tessdoc/tess4/TrainingTesseract-4.00.html#lstmtraining-command-line
+For hyperparameter tuning refer to https://tesseract-ocr.github.io/tessdoc/tess4/TrainingTesseract-4.00.html#lstmtraining-command-line

 ### **API Endpoints**
 <img src="assets/endpoints.png" alt="arch diagram"/>